Christmas in Dixie

 "Christmas in Dixie" is a song by American country band Alabama.
 It was released as a single in December 1982 from the RCA Nashville compilation album A Country Christmas.
 The Christmas song celebrates the holiday in the southern United States.
-This song was included on Alabama's first Christmas album released in 1985 (titled Alabama Christmas), and has since been included on many Christmas compilations in both the country and all-genre music fields.
+This song was included on Alabama's first Christmas album released in 1985 (titled Alabama Christmas) and has since been included on many Christmas compilations in both the country and all-genre music fields.
 In 2017, Alabama updated the song by re-recording the unplugged version of it for their third Christmas album titled American Christmas which celebrated its 35th anniversary when they first released the song in 1982.
 It is the only song credited solely to the four band members, and the one of only two songs to feature a songwriting credit for drummer Mark Herndon.

 Background

 This country song is a celebration of Christmas in southeastern American states.
 Each verse begins with two references to non-Southeastern areas (New York City; California; Chicago and Detroit which is referred as "Motown") followed by two references to Southeastern cities (Memphis, Tennessee; Atlanta, Georgia; Jackson, Mississippi and Charlotte, North Carolina referred as "Caroline" in this song) and a final reference to Fort Payne, Alabama (the group's hometown).

 The version released originally on A Country Christmas, as well as the version most often played on radio in the U.S., features a spoken-word Christmas greeting by each member of Alabama, after the line "And from Fort Payne, Alabama", and prior to the song's conclusion ("Merry Christmas tonight").
-The original single release was part of a double A-sided holiday release issued by RCA Nashville, paired with "Christmas Is Just a Song For Us This Year" by Louise Mandrell and R.C.
+It was featured on the 2006 box set, Livin' Lovin' Rockin' Rollin': The 25th Anniversary Collection.
+The original single release was part of a double A-sided holiday release issued by RCA Nashville, paired with "Christmas Is Just a Song for Us This Year" by Louise Mandrell and R.C.
 Bannon.
 A 1997 rerelease had "Thistlehair the Christmas Bear" as its b-side.